 Cedar Hill Green Awards

 The City of Cedar Hill in partnership with Waste Management, the Cedar Hill Chamber of Commerce, and the Beautification and Environmental Sustainability (BES) Board created the Cedar Hill Green Awards to empower Chamber businesses, non-profits, schools and/or civic organizations to implement sustainability projects distinctive to the character of Cedar Hill.
 Sustainability projects are measures taken to protect and enhance the environment for current residents and future generations.

-The Cedar Hill Green Awards will award up to $1,500 and may distribute among one or several qualifying projects, through a competitive process.
+The Cedar Hill Green Awards will award up to $3,000 and may distribute among one or several qualifying projects, through a competitive process.
 The BES Board will make the award allocation recommendation to City Council.
 City Council will be the final arbiter of the award allocation.
 All award recipients must complete the sustainability initiative by the end of the calendar year of award acceptance.
 All award recipients shall be prepared to provide documentation of project completion and funds spent by the end of the calendar year of award acceptance.